Samantha-Brown/Fitlit/README.md

 ## Wins

+* Keeping organized as a team on the project and where we are at in each step along the way using Github Projects
+* Writing functional ES6 classes that all communicate and complete the MVP for the project
+* Learning some new tools such as MIRO for project planning and wire framing
+* Sticking to DTR and supporting one another in making sure to get other work done outside of the project
 * Getting the Fetch data to work after hours of research and working with mentors, rocks, and classmates.
-*
+* Writing the class methods and test-driven-development easier than any other project so far.

 ## Challenges

+* Getting the Fetch calls connected and trying to make them dynamic.
+* Understanding the scripts.js vs update.Dom.js separation
 *

 ## Future Designs/Extensions